Amir2000 Image Automation | Case Study

 5. Workflow Walkthrough (Stage By Stage)

-The production stage list implemented in main_set.py:
+The production stage flow implemented in main_set.py:

 1. Validate sets: sanity checks before any data mutation.